 Individuals of Aboriginal ancestry are particularly encouraged to apply.
 Please read the additional information for Aboriginal applicants to graduate programs.

 All applicants are asked to identify preferred supervisors in their application packages.
 Please review the faculty profiles and feel free to contact faculty members before applying to determine if they are accepting graduate students to supervise.
 Applicants must submit a list indicating your first and second choice for a thesis supervisor, this list should be uploaded to your application form.
 There is no need to secure a thesis supervisor nor is it is necessary to contact potential thesis supervisors prior to submission of an application as many faculty members prefer that applications are referred by the Graduate Committee for their review.

 Please note that the willingness of a faculty member to supervise does not guarantee admission; the decision about whether to recommend admission remains with the Graduate Committee.
 However, no one will be admitted without a faculty member agreeing to supervise.

 For applicants with international credentials, including degrees from non-Canadian universities, please consult Graduate Studies for information about admission requirements for applicants with international credentials.

 English Language Requirements

-Applicants with undergraduate training at a university where English is not the primary language of instruction, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
+Applicants with undergraduate training at a university where English is not the primary language of instruction for the entire university, must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
 The examining body must send results directly to the Graduate Program at Allard Hall.
 Please consult Graduate Studies for further information about English proficiency requirements including department requirements.
 The Graduate Program at Allard Hall requires: